AP-STA mode

 Experimental (Unsupported)

-This walkthrough describes an installation of RaspAP on the Raspberry Pi Zero W or Zero 2 W models.
+This describes an installation of RaspAP on the Raspberry Pi Zero W or Zero 2 W models.
 However, the same steps apply to any device with a chipset capable of supporting this mode.

 A managed mode AP, variously known as WiFi client AP mode, a micro-AP or simply AP-STA, usually works with the Quick Installer if the steps below are followed carefully.
 This feature was added to RaspAP specifically to support Internet of Things (IoT) and embedded applications for the Pi Zero W, however it is equally useful for a broad range of projects.